A Wondercide Story:

 Sometimes symptoms of other health issues appear similar to mites and mange.
 Be sure to pause and make sure you’re addressing the right underlying cause before treating the ears for ear mites.
 Inflammation and irritation alone could signal that a foreign object is lodged in the ear.
 Once you’ve ruled out mites and an obstruction, the remaining cause could be a bacterial infection, yeast, chiggers, fleas, or even an allergic reaction.
 Symptoms that indicate the presence of ear mites — such as head tilting, head rubbing, and ear residue — may actually indicate an ear infection.
 The color of the residue usually differs; ear infection discharge is usually more of a rusty color rather than black.
-Inflammation and irritation alone could signal that a foreign object is lodged in the ear.
-Be sure to pause and make sure you’re addressing the right underlying cause before treating the ears for ear mites.
+If you’re dealing with an issue such as an infection, yeast, bacteria, or fleas, Wondercidee has an ear treatment and skin spray that can help: .

 Plant-Powered Dog Mite Remedies

 Mite infestations are a treatable condition with a variety of solutions.
 After diagnosing a mite infestation, a traditional veterinarian will most likely prescribe either a topical treatment like a dip, shampoo, or cream , or a oral medication.
 In some cases, the vet will prescribe an antibiotic or antifungal medication to address a secondary infection.

 Dips that aren't free of toxins can have harmful side effects like vomiting, loss of appetite, and diarrhea.
 Insecticides may kill the mites, but they aren’t exactly ideal for your pet’s health.
 A holistic vet will not only provide a solution for the symptoms, but also consider how your dog’s diet and lifestyle may be affecting their immune system.
 A dog with a well-rounded, nutritional, and natural diet will have a healthier immune system that’s able to control mite populations before they get out of hand.